zowepsilon/zowepsilon/README.md

 I sometimes make Geometry Dash mods.

-I love math, formal logic systems and reading about philosophy of mathematics.
+I love math, formal logic systems and reading about the philosophy of mathematics.

 📫 DM me on Discord: `@zowepsilon`